makerdao/community/governance/polls/Ratification Poll - Protocol DAI Transfer to Fund IS-001 from Dec 2022 to May 2023 (MIP14c2-SP2).md

 ---
-title: Ratification Poll for Protocol DAI Transfer to Fund ISCU from Dec 2022 to May 2023 (MIP14c2-SP2) - January 9, 2023
+title: Ratification Poll for Protocol DAI Transfer to Fund IS-001 from Dec 2022 to May 2023 (MIP14c2-SP2) - January 9, 2023
 summary: This amount will sustain the team and services through May by which point we anticipate dissolving as a Core Unit and becoming an EndGame ecosystem actor.
 discussion_link: https://forum.makerdao.com/t/mip14c2-sp2-subproposal-for-protocol-dai-transfer-to-fund-iscu-from-dec-2022-to-may-2023/19025
 parameters: